heronils/Code_Browser_49/README_EN.md

   For this to work, the section and all parent sections must have an ID (ID = a freely choosable text).
 It can either be added by hand for a section (or a link) pressing `Alt` + `Enter` when the cursor is on the section or link line, or simply unfold the section once with `Ctrl` + `Alt` + `→` and then fold it again with `Ctrl` + `Alt` + `←`.
 This equates the ID with the title of the section.

-There is no shortcut defined to create a link by hand, because I think that's a cumbersome procedure anyway.
+There is no shortcut defined to create a link by hand, because I think that´s a cumbersome procedure anyway.

 ### Descriptions